 Mortgage lenders are offering payment freezes of up to six months maximum, for customers financially affected by coronavirus – but interest is still charged during any payment holiday

 Interest rates have been cut to 0.1%, lowering costs for borrowers already on tracker rate and some variable mortgages – there’s also great deals available for those looking to purchase or remortgage

 Looking to buy?

-The government has announced a temporary increase to the stamp duty threshold to £500,000.
-This means first-time buyers and home movers in England and Northern Ireland won’t pay stamp duty on the first £500,000 of the property value, from now until 31 March 2021.
-If you’re currently looking to buy, our calculator can tell you much you could save on stamp duty.
+The government has implemented a temporary increase to the stamp duty threshold to £500,000.
+This means first-time buyers and home movers in England and Northern Ireland won’t pay stamp duty on the first £500,000 of the property value, from now up until (and inclusive of) 30 June 2021.

 Looking to remortgage?

 With interest rates having been reduced to historic lows of 0.1%, it could be a good time to consider changing your mortgage deal.
 The first port of call is to check when your existing deal is expiring – but six months before the renewal date is not too early to start the process.

 Bear in mind lenders are very busy and repricing their mortgages frequently, which can delay the mortgage application process.

 It could be that you decide to change lenders, or simply switch to new deal with your current lender – known as a ‘product transfer’.

 Remember, if you don’t take any action, you’ll be automatically reverted onto your lender’s standard variable rate (SVR) when your current deal ends.
 An SVR could work out significantly more expensive than your current monthly repayment.